Harsh-Belekar/Customer-Segmentation-Analysis/README.md

-# 📊 Customer Segmentation Visualization & Advanced Analysis
+# 📊 Customer Segmentation Analysis

 This project was completed as part of a **Business Analyst Internship at Saiket Systems**.
 It focuses on analyzing **customer churn behavior** in a telecommunications company using **data analysis, visualization, and business insights** to identify at-risk customers and recommend retention strategies.